DivyaRavi03/cv4_canny_detection/README.md

 # Project 04: Canny Edge Detection with OpenCV

 This project implements the classic Canny Edge Detection algorithm using Python and OpenCV.
-It's a foundational technique in computer vision used to identify the structural outlines of objects in an image by detecting sharp changes in pixel intensity.
+It's a foundational technique in computer vision that identifies the structural outlines (edges) of objects in an image by detecting sharp changes in pixel intensity.

 ## Features